PhazonJim/Reddit-Automation-Suite/README.md

         The main config.yaml `plugins` section would look like this:
         ```yaml
         plugins:
-        - "VoteBot.main.Foo"
+        - "vote_bot.main.Foo"
-        - "Events.Baz.Bar"
+        - "events.baz.Bar"
         ```
 3. All loaded plugin classes are expected to have class methods of `consume_comment`, `consume_submission`, `consume_mod_log`, and `consume_modmail`.
-A `PluginBase` class can be found in `utils.py` and inherited from which has the aforementioned methods set as well as some other useful methods for loading config files and caching data.
+A `PluginBase` class can be found in `utils.py` and inherited from which has the aforementioned methods set as well as some other useful methods for loading config files.

+4. Support for storing data in a local sqlite db is a WIP, you can see current examples being used in `plugins/indie_sunday/indie_sunday.py`

 # Usage
 1. `cd` into project workspace